 Manage your accommodation expectations and prepare as needed

-How easy is it to find accommodation and what can I expect?
-This must be one of the most frequently asked questions we’ve seen in Facebook Camino Groups/Camino Forums.
+How easy is it to find accommodation, and what can I expect?
+This must be among the most frequently asked questions in Facebook Camino Groups/Camino Forums.

 What accommodation can I find along the Camino Portuguese?